devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Transit Gateway

 - A service to manage and simplify the connections and peering for your VPCs.
+- A regional resource that resides outside of a VPC.
 - Creates a one-to-many peering connection through a central hub.
 - Within a Region, AWS Transit Gateway provides a method for consolidating and centrally managing routing between VPCs with a hub-and-spoke network architecture.
 - Inter-Region peering connects AWS Transit Gateways together using the AWS global network.
 This adds automatic encryption for your data, and your data never travels over the public internet.
 - Transit gateways can also be used to connect your AWS environment to your on premises infrastructure creating a hybrid network of AWS and physical networks.
 - Transit gateway offers AWS Transit Gateway Network Manager(opens in a new tab), which adds a unique view over your entire network, even connecting to Software-Defined Wide Area Network (opens in a new tab)(SD-WAN) devices.
 - In AWS Transit Gateway, you are charged for the number of connections that you make to the Transit Gateway per hour and the amount of traffic (GB of data processed) that flows through AWS Transit Gateway.
 For AWS VPN attachments, the Transit Gateway owner is billed hourly.
 For AWS Direct Connect attachments, the Direct Connect Gateway owner is billed hourly.
 For Transit Gateway Connect attachments (SD-WAN appliances), the Transit Gateway owner is billed hourly.
 For peering attachments, each Transit Gateway owner is billed hourly for the peering attachment with the other Transit Gateway.
+- You can have up to 20 different route tables per transit gateway.

 ![](cert-sap/transit-gateway.jpg)